-In a strictly legal sense the safety associated with accessing the road from private property is seen as a matter for Local Government and the driver of the vehicle entering from a public road falls under the Road Traffic Act.
+The safety of accesses to the road from private property is generally a matter for Local Government and the rules associated with a driver of the vehicle entering from a public road fall under the Road Traffic Act and Regulations.
 However, the road authority, as the manager of the road network has a responsibility to all road users for the safety of the network.